- About Overview

 - Patient Care

-The UCSF PharmD/PhD combined degree program has many benefits.
-Our program provides:
+The PharmD to PhD career path has many benefits.
+Our path provides:

-Through careful structuring of the combined degree program, it is possible for students to complete the requirements for both the PharmD and PhD degrees in a shorter time than would be expected if the two degrees were obtained separately.
+Through careful structuring of the PharmD to PhD career path, it is possible for students to complete the requirements for both the PharmD and PhD degrees in a shorter time than would be expected if the two degrees were obtained separately.

-- Unlike the PharmD program, which has a set, 4-year curriculum, the PhD is a research degree, and, as a result, the duration of the program is not fixed.
-Traditional PhD students typically require a minimum of 5 years to complete their degree, but efficiencies built into the UCSF PharmD/PhD program are intended to shorten the time required to complete the PhD degree.
-It is estimated that combined degree program students will be able to complete their PhD degree as early as 4 years after the PharmD degree.
+- Unlike the PharmD program, which has a set, three-year curriculum, the PhD is a research degree, and, as a result, the duration of the path is not fixed.
+Traditional PhD students typically require a minimum of 5 years to complete their degree, but efficiencies built into the PharmD to PhD career path are intended to shorten the time required to complete the PhD degree.
+It is estimated that PharmD to PhD career path students will be able to complete their PhD degree as early as four years after the PharmD degree.

-- A UCSF PharmD/PhD graduate might study the genetic variability in drug transporters at the molecular level in a pharmaceutical company and continue this research in clinical studies to determine the impact of this variability on appropriate drug selection and patient care.
+- A PharmD to PhD career path graduate might study the genetic variability in drug transporters at the molecular level in a pharmaceutical company and continue this research in clinical studies to determine the impact of this variability on appropriate drug selection and patient care.

-- UCSF PharmD/PhD graduates working in academia can pursue a breadth of research topics and have the skills to demonstrate to others the relevance of basic sciences research to professional practice.
+- PharmD to PhD career path graduates working in academia will be prepared to pursue a breadth of research topics and have the skills to demonstrate to others the relevance of basic sciences research to professional practice.

-- Graduates of the UCSF PharmD/PhD program will be well qualified to pursue careers in research and/or teaching in academia, governmental agencies, the pharmaceutical industry, or in a variety of other health care settings.
+- Graduates of the PharmD to PhD career path will be well qualified to pursue careers in research and/or teaching in academia, governmental agencies, the pharmaceutical and biotechnology industry, or in a variety of other health care settings.

 Qualification for PharmD licensure

-Students who complete the combined degree program will meet all requirements for licensure as a pharmacist in California.
+Students who complete the PharmD to PhD career path will meet all requirements for licensure as a pharmacist in California.